What is it and what are the benefits?

 Our lymphatic system is also close to the skin.
 This is part of our immune system and a healthy lymphatic system is a key to our wellbeing.

 So how do we keep the skin healthy?

 There are many ways.
 An obvious one is not putting anything toxic on the skin.
-This is why we are using Yogandha Oils on our body as they are pure and contain no nasties.
-Watch our Wellness Wednesday and our blogs on "What not to wear" when it comes to our skin and beauty products.
+This is why we are using yogandha Oils on our body as they are pure and contain no nasties.
+See our blog on "What not to wear" when it comes to our skin and beauty products.

 We know diet is important.
 And we love skin brushing as a way to stimulate and exfoliate.

 - It feels amazing.
 Doing this first thing in the morning wakes up our body and mind better than any espresso.
 You simply feel alive and awake.

 - Sloughs off dead skin, keeping skin looking and feeling fresher, more youthful, and brighter

 - Increases blood circulation bringing oxygen and nutrients to the skin

 - Reduces cellulite – which is just accumulated material in the body’s fat cells